dansalmo/Project5/configuration.md

             $ sudo nano -c /etc/ssh/sshd_config

+	* Restart the SSH daemon:

+			$ /etc/init.d/sshd restart

+	* You should see that it was stopped and started successfully:

+			Stopping sshd:              [  OK  ]
+			Starting sshd:              [  OK  ]

-            #exit and then login as grader using port 2200
+     * Exit and then login as grader using port 2200

             $ exit
             $ ssh -p 2200 -i ~/.ssh/udacity_key.rsa grader@52.25.22.130